nest/nestml/doc/models_library/izhikevich_psc_alpha.rst

    &\;\;\;\; V_m \text{ is set to } c
    &\;\;\;\; U_m \text{ is incremented by } d

-On each spike arrival, the membrane potential feels an alpha-shaped current of the form:
+On each spike arrival, the membrane potential feels an alpha-kernel current of the form:

 .. math::